 The craft of shaft fitting is complex; it's science, art and technology all wrapped up into one package.
 No other component of the golf club is as closely tied your swing mechanics.
 Identical shafts that you and your buddy have will perform differently for each of you.
 You might get less launch angle and describe the feel differently than your friend.
 This is a critical point in shaft fitting.
-Engineered Golf's club fitters are able to recognize the movements of the golf swing that have a definite effect on shaft performance.
+Engineered Golf's club fitters can recognize the movements of the golf swing that have a definite effect on shaft performance.
 We can accurately fit the golf shaft for you.

 There are three primary swing characteristics that have the most effect on the performance of the shaft.

 - Wrist-Cock Release